Singlelogic/test/README.md

 # sysadmin
-Sysadmin is a simple site for notes by the system administrator and not only :)
+Sysadmin is а blog application made on Django.